Phimosis and Paraphimosis in Children

 Not able to pull the foreskin back over the tip of the penis

 Tip of the penis is dark red or blue in color

 The symptoms of phimosis and paraphimosis can seem like other health conditions.
-Have your child see his healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.
 A paraphimosis is an emergency How are phimosis and paraphimosis diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 They will give your child a physical exam.
 The physical exam will include examining the penis and foreskin.